 — Kath Rella (@KathRella) January 30, 2018

-Since the demand wasn’t met, the group leaked over 25 gigabytes worth of company data, which also included sensitive user details, potentially harming millions of people in the process.
+Since the demand wasn’t met, the group leaked over 25 gigabytes worth of company data, which included sensitive user details, potentially harming millions of people in the process.

 Anonymous Exposes Information

 Doxing was brought into mainstream public awareness through the media coverage attracted by hacktivist entities like Anonymous.

 Anonymous Reveals Full List Of Alleged KKK Members – Really scary stuff, many have Facebook pages with lotsa hate propaganda

 In 2011, detailed information of 7,000 law enforcement officials was exposed by Anonymous as a response to investigations into hacking-related activities.
 In 2015, they released an official list of supposed members and sympathizers of the Ku Klux Klan (KKK).

 While your information can be found by those who are very keen to look for it, that doesn’t necessarily mean there’s nothing you can do to avoid being doxed, or at the least, minimize the harm it can cause.

 The following are few measures that should be followed to protect your online identity from doxxing: